 Uses: Although there’s been extensive research on the healing properties of herbs and flower essences, we can also use our intuition and observational skills to see which one may work for us.
 For example, the gifts of Thyme, Thymus vulgaris, relate to helping our internal rhythm, maybe to speed healing or help us slow down and take our time.
 The color of the flower also provides indications of its properties.
 Purple flowers often have calming effects whereas red flowers often relate to action and more physical aspects of life.
 The ancient system, the Doctrine of Signatures, recognizes a plant’s properties by observing its shape and form.
 For example, the flower of St. John’s wort, Hypericum Perforatum, looks like a ray of sunshine bursting forth from roadsides and disturbed areas.
 Their gifts include bringing in the light and easing depression during cold winter months.
 Yarrow and Dill flowers resemble umbrellas, and both remedies protect the aura and the senses.

 Bach’s foundation on Flower Therapy opened the doorway for many practitioners to expand on his research, to understand and develop flower remedies.
-So, I hope that you will check out my website Shop and start to dabble in your own understanding of the essence of healing flowers.
+So, I hope that you will check out my Herbal Products and start to dabble in your own understanding of the essence of healing flowers.
 Don’t forget to enliven your flower essence by sitting quietly and asking for your specific help or guidance, then gently tap on your palm or heart.
 Take 1-3 drops under your tongue, in drinking or bath water, on chakra points, or simply hold for support.
 Generally people take a few drops several times throughout the day, either by schedule or as needed.
 When a person is “done” with the remedy, they will start to “forget” to use it regularly.